The product structure of MPS-under-permutations: Approximate translationally invariant MPS-up

 We now study the more general scenario of TI MPS admitting an approximate MPS representation for each possible ordering, but not necessarily an exact one, as in the previous section.
 Equivalently, the state is an MPS-up$_{\varepsilon, D}$ with $\varepsilon \geq 0$.

 Specifically, given a normal tensor $A$, we will consider the corresponding family of TI MPS $\{\ket{\psi_N(A)}\}_N$.

-In this situation, we cannot use the rank counting argument of Prop. \ref{prop:rank_counting_normal}, since the Schmidt rank is not stable under perturbations.
+In this situation, we cannot use the rank counting argument as we did for exact MPS-up in section \ref{sec:TI_exact_MPS-up}, since the Schmidt rank is not stable under perturbations.
 Instead, we use an alternative reasoning which relies on the fact that the MPS-up property imposes a lower bound on the purity for all bipartitions to get a contradiction, inspired by \cite{Rolandi2020}.